 Jazz is the central theme: jazz posters drape the walls, jazz is playing in the background, and there are live jazz performances on Friday and Saturday evenings (often featuring Mr. Van Vliet on the saxophone).
 Be sure to book a table in advance (+36 30 406 3617, accepted only by text message) as the place fills up quickly.
 Note that there are no concerts during the summer.

-The food is nothing to write home about, but the wallet-friendly scrambled eggs "with everything," the "bundáskenyér" (Hungary's take on the French toast), and the hearty goulash soup (€4) are unlikely to disappoint.
-A selection of low-priced Hungarian wines are available too.
+Jedermann's food isn't going to blow your mind, but the low-priced breakfast-all-day dishes, such as the scrambled eggs "with everything" and the "bundáskenyér" (Hungary's take on the French toast), as well as the hearty goulash soup (€4), are perfectly satisfying.
+A selection of Hungarian wines are available, too.